borbit/tiler/README.md

     [[x1, y1], [x2, y2], [x3, y3], ...]
     ```

-- *holder()*

-    Place holders factory method.
-Implement this method if place holders should be shown
-    instead of actual tiles until they are synced or if actual tiles aren't present.
-This
-    should just return a `jQuery` or `DOM` element to be shown instead of actual tile.

 - *tileSize*

     Tile size in pixels, considering that tile is a square